The Sky Tonight

 The South Celestial Pole is that point in the southern sky around which the stars rotate in a clockwise direction.
 The Earth's axis is aimed exactly at this point.
 For an equatorially-mounted telescope, the polar axis of the mounting also needs to be aligned exactly to this point in the sky for accurate tracking to take place.

 To find this point, first locate the Southern Cross.
-Project a line from the top of the Cross down through its base and continue straight on towards the south for another four Cross lengths.
+Project a line from the orange star at the top of the Cross (Gacrux) to the star at its base (Acrux) and continue straight on towards the south (to the left) for another four Cross lengths.
 This will locate the approximate spot.
 There is no bright star to mark the Pole, whereas in the northern hemisphere they have Polaris (the Pole Star) to mark fairly closely the North Celestial Pole.

-Another way to locate the South Celestial Pole is to draw an imaginary straight line joining Beta Centauri in the south-west to Achernar in the south-east.
-Both stars will be at about the same elevation above the horizon at 7.00 pm at the beginning of October.
-Find the midpoint of this line to locate the pole.
+Another way to locate the South Celestial Pole is to draw an imaginary straight line joining Beta Centauri low in the south-south-west to Achernar high in the south-east.
+Bisect this imaginary line to locate the pole.
+Neither method is much use on November evenings in Queensland as the Cross is below our southern horizon until after midnight and Beta Centauri is close to the horizon.

 Star trails between the South Celestial Pole and the southern horizon.
 All stars that do not pass below the horizon are circumpolar.